LeifAndersen/interactive-syntax-clojure/README.md

 ClojureScript.
 Feel free to look around, but things will change and others will be broken.

-## Live Tool (Coming Soon)
+## Live Tool (Early Prototype)

 To run VISr for ClojureScript, you only need a browser.
-Unfortunately there currently is not any pre-built versions, that is coming soon.
+We currently provide an early prototype at:

+[visr.pl][visrpl]

+A morestable prototype coming soon...

 ## Build Requirements